 Who is business coaching for?

 Business coaching programs are for any professional interested in growing themselves and the company they work for.
-While entrepreneurs, executives, and small business owners are most commonly associated with having business coaches, having a C-suite title is not a requirement.
-Depending on the company, many junior-level employees receive business coaching sponsored by their employer.
+While entrepreneurs, executives, and small business owners are most commonly associated with having a business coach, a C-suite title is not a requirement.
+Depending on the company, many junior-level employees receive business coaching services sponsored by their employer.
 Some businesses offer a stipend for this type of development, while others might have an organizational coach employees can meet with.
 This is a great way to multiply leaders who are heavily invested in fulfilling the business’s mission.

 A few examples of leaders who famously used a business coach include:

-- Steve Jobs, co-founder of Apple,
+- Steve Jobs, co-founder of Apple

 - Bill Gates, co-founder of Microsoft Corporation